arvindatmuri/arvindatmuri/README.md

-👋 Hi, I’m Arvind Atmuri, I am a 3⭐ Programmer as per HackerRank!
+👋 Hi, I’m Arvind Atmuri, I am a 3⭐ Python Programmer as per HackerRank!

 🏢 I work as an Automation Engineer in Test